 - Pain Tools for Life: Pain Management Program held at Health Sciences Centre.

 - Psychological evaluation to determine appropriateness of a behavioral treatment approach for chronic pain.

 - Pre-surgical assessment for surgically-implanted pain-modifying devices.

-- Behavioural pain management groups based on a mindfulness-based cognitive therapy (MBCT) or acceptance and commitment therapy (ACT) approach.
-The groups are facilitated by one or two psychologists and typical enrollment is 8 to 10 individuals.
+- Behavioural pain management groups based on a self-compassion (SC) or acceptance and commitment therapy (ACT) approach.
+The groups are facilitated by one or two psychologists / psychology trainees and typical enrollment is 8 to 10 individuals.

 - Individual therapy may be offered emphasizing the development of pain-coping or mindfulness and acceptance-based behavioural strategies.

 There is some availability of behavioral pain management services for individuals other than those being treated through the WRHA Pain Clinics.
 Those with disease-related pain who may not be candidates for the WRHA Pain Clinics can be referred directly to the Clinical Health Psychology Program.

 Cognitive-behavioural therapy (CBT) and acceptance and commitment therapy (ACT) have been shown to be effective treatments for people living with chronic pain.
 CBT-based interventions provide individuals with active coping strategies that can change the pain signal, reduce stress that may exacerbate pain, increase activity level, reduce emotional distress, and improve quality of life.
 Treatment may involve pain education to assist patients in understanding their condition, identifying pain triggers, identifying unhelpful thinking patterns, improving pain communication skills, and relaxation training.
 These types of strategies are presented at the Quick Start and the Pain Tools for Life sessions.